Here’s a few things you might like to know about me…..

 - I have birth in my blood – my great Nonna was the local wisewomen in the village in Italy and as such helped many of the women there to give birth.

 - I trained as a doula/postnatal carer in 2013 as I really struggled with my own transition to being a parent – every time I looked to get help – I felt all I could find were Gina Ford clones and I struggled to find someone to support me to be the positive, relaxed and gentle parent I wanted to be and to let me find my own way (this is central to my support).

 - I became interested in EFT in 2014 and started tapping on my own body about all sorts of issues… in 2015, I finally did my training and am now pleased to be integrating EFT into my work – if you have no idea what EFT is… tap here – it’s amazing, powerful and effective.

-- In 2016 I decided to do further training to support parents who had experienced birth trauma or other trauma that was affecting them during pregnancy or birth
+- In 2016 I decided to do further training to support parents who had experienced birth or perinatal trauma and am now delighted to be training others

 - In 2017, I founded the Birth and Baby Academy – on online community with access to resources, programmes and short courses to support parents to have a much better birth and parenting experience – as my belief is that it can be better.
 Parenting needs to start from a place of love, not recovery.